 The winner of many awards, including the Defense Superior Service Medal, Legion of Merit and Distinguished Flying Cross, Captain Kelly was selected as an astronaut in 1996.
 He flew his first of four missions in 2001 aboard Space Shuttle Endeavour, the same space shuttle that he commanded on its final flight in May 2011.

-Kelly’s identical twin brother, Scott, is also an astronaut who served as commander of both the Space Shuttle and the International Space Station.
+Captain Kelly has spent more than 50 days in space and is one of only four individuals who has visited the International Space Station on four different occasions.
+Captain Kelly’s identical twin brother, Scott Kelly, is also an astronaut and currently serving aboard the International Space Station on a year-long mission.
 They share the distinction of being the only siblings who have traveled in space.

-Kelly was thrust into the national spotlight in January 2011 after his wife, US Congresswoman Gabrielle Giffords, was shot in an assassination attempt in Arizona.
+Captain Kelly was thrust into the national spotlight in January 2011 after his wife, Congresswoman Gabrielle Giffords, was shot in an assassination attempt in Tucson, Arizona.

 In January 2013, in the wake of the tragedy at Sandy Hook Elementary School, Capt.
 Kelly and Congresswoman Giffords co-founded Americans for Responsible Solutions, which encourages our country’s leaders to stand up for laws that make communities safer from gun violence.

 Captain Kelly received a B.S. degree in Marine Engineering from the United States Merchant Marine Academy and a M.S. degree in Aeronautical Engineering from the U.S. Naval Postgraduate School.